Main page Why is Marathon such a great game? Main page

 Quake

-The default sampling rate here is again 11 kHz and I'm not sure whether you can change it and if that will improve the quality.
+The default sampling rate here is again 11 kHz and I'm not sure whether one can change it and if that will improve the quality.
+Recent re-releases of Quake may have better sound, but the original sounded pretty “crunchy.”
 Besides that, the sounds are good with full stereo panning and ambient sound, complete with body parts splashing into the water — but there's still a lot to do to reach Marathon's level.
 A good idea whould be to add echoes dependant on the geometry of the room you're in — I once thought this was a feature but it appeared that the sound just skipped because the graphics engine had swallowed all the processor time!

 The music is played straight from the CD, and is composed by Nine Inch Nails — quite remarkable for a game — so I suppose it will be good, but again I haven't heard it yet because I only played the demo which lacks music.